PV217 Service Oriented Architecture

 • SOA business aspects: standards of Web services, implementation SOA using Web services, business aspects of SOA and Web services;

-• SOA Design Patterns: patterns for performance, scalability, and availability; Service Consumer patterns; Service integration patterns; SOA anti-patterns;
+• SOA Design Patterns: patterns for performance, scalability, and availability; CAP Theorem and eventual vs strong consistency; Service Consumer patterns; Service integration patterns; SOA anti-patterns;

 • Message exchange Patterns - Coordination - Atomic Transactions - Business activities - Orchestration - Choreography - Service layer abstraction - Application Service Layer - Business Service Layer - Orchestration Service Layer - Discoverability;

 • Microservices: task granularity, services organization, component sharing, message exchange, main principles.
 Technologies for microservices implementation.
-Adopting the Quarkus framework to create microservices;
+Queuing Theory and simulations to study the availability of microservices; Adopting the Quarkus framework to create microservices;

 povinná literatura